Analysis of On-policy Policy Gradient Methods under the Distribution Mismatch: Conclusion

 \section{Conclusion}

-We analyze the impact of the distribution mismatch on policy gradient methods for discounted MDPs.
-Specifically, we show that despite the mismatch, both biased and unbiased policy gradient methods converge to the same solution under tabular parameterizations.
-We extend this analysis to more general parameterizations and derive theoretical bounds for the discrepancy between discounted and undiscounted distributions and derive a convergence bound.
+We study the impact of distribution mismatch on policy gradient methods for discounted MDPs.
+We first show that, under tabular parameterizations, the mismatch does not destroy the global-optimality structure: first-order stationarity with respect to the biased gradient remains sufficient for global optimality.
+We then extend the analysis to more general parameterizations by deriving explicit bounds on the mismatch between discounted and undiscounted state distributions, as well as the induced gradient mismatch, in both episodic and continuing MDPs.
+Building on these results, we further establish guarantees for biased policy gradient iterates under an additional smoothness assumption.
+In particular, we show that the iterates approach approximate stationary points with respect to the exact gradient, with an $O((1-\gamma)^2)$ residual in episodic MDPs and an $O(1-\gamma)$ residual in continuing MDPs.
 Finally, we verify our findings via several numerical experiments.